blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/aleo/README.md

 The implementation is coherent with the specification.
 Deployment and initialization are separate steps, as Aleo does not support a deploy-time constructor for state initialization, the `constructor` keyword in Leo serves only to define the upgrade policy (set to `@noupgrade` here).

 The contract maintains an internal `balance` storage variable to track the deposited amount.
-This is necessary because the contract cannot read `credits.aleo/account` (the actual on-chain balance) during the off-chain `async transition` phase.
+This is necessary because the contract cannot read `credits.aleo::account` (the actual on-chain balance) during the off-chain execution phase of a `fn`.
 As a consequence, only funds deposited through the `deposit` function are tracked, any direct transfer to the contract address would not be reflected in `balance`.

-Due to the async/transition model, the `amount_` to deposit or withdraw must be passed explicitly as a parameter by the caller, since storage is not accessible in the off-chain execution phase.
-The on-chain `async function` then verifies the provided value against stored state.
+Due to the fn/final model, the `amount_` to deposit or withdraw must be passed explicitly as a parameter by the caller, since storage is not accessible in the off-chain execution phase.
+The `final { }` block then verifies the provided value against stored state.

 ## Contract Design